Skip to Main Content

 Policy personalization

-Prudential is the fifth-largest U.S. life insurer based on market share rankings from the Insurance Information Institute (Triple-I).
+Prudential is the fourth-largest U.S. life insurer based on market share rankings from the National Association of Insurance Commissioners (NAIC).
 In our study, Prudential Financial ranked just behind our overall best life insurance company winners in customer satisfaction and accessibility.
 It offers plentiful rider options, easy-to-use online tools and live agent support.

-The company has nine universal life insurance riders — more than any other carrier on our list.
-It offers a variety of term life and universal life insurance policies, giving customers a greater level of flexibility than some of its competitors.
+The company offers many rider options should you want to enhance your coverage.
+It also offers a variety of term life and universal life insurance policies, giving customers a greater level of flexibility than some of its competitors.
 However, keep in mind that Prudential does not offer whole life insurance or no-medical-exam policy options.

 State Farm